wwCARww/shoes-classification-CASA0018/README.md

 - Models with image transfer learning blocks performed better with grayscale image data, however, models with classification blocks performed better with RGB image data:

 Grayscale and RGB are two different color spaces used to represent digital images.
-Grayscale images have a single channel that represents the intensity of the image, whereas RGB images have three channels that represent the intensity of red, green, and blue colors in the image[].
+Grayscale images have a single channel that represents the intensity of the image, whereas RGB images have three channels that represent the intensity of red, green, and blue colors in the image[2].
 In transfer learning, the pre-trained model is used to extract high-level features from the input image.
 Grayscale images have a lower dimensionality and therefore may require fewer computational resources for feature extraction, allowing the model to learn more efficiently.
 Additionally, the lack of color information may help the model focus on the distinctive shapes and textures of the shoe, which can be more important for brand detection.
 In classification, on the other hand, color information can be a crucial feature for distinguishing between Nike and Adidas shoes, as both brands have distinct color schemes that are often associated with their products.
 Using RGB color channels may provide the model with more information about these color differences, leading to better classification performance.

 ###Reflections
 Although the model has a theoretical accuracy of 95%, in practice the deployment accuracy is influenced by a number of factors.